Mevagissey, Cornwall

 George Bernard Shaw wrote his play, 'The Doctor's Dilemma' while staying in Mevagissey in 1906.
 The play was made into a film, directed by Anthony Asquith in 1958.
 Various films have been made in Mevagissey, including Johnny Frenchman and Dracula.

-2 books from Susan Coopers 'The Dark is Rising' series are based in the village of Trewissick (Mevagissey) 'Over Sea Under Stone' and 'Greenwitch'.
+2 books from Susan Coopers 'The Dark is Rising' award winning series are based in the village of Trewissick (Mevagissey) 'Over Sea Under Stone' and 'Greenwitch'.
 Susan used to holiday in Mevagissey when she was a child, which is why she based Trewissick on Mevagissey.
-Stay at Mevagissey House, the vicarage from 'Over Sea Under Stone'.
+Stay at one of Mevagissey Houses cottages, the vicarage from 'Over Sea Under Stone'.
+Order the books from www.amazon.co.uk The film, The Seeker, starring Ian McShane, is based on the second book in the series 'The Dark is Rising'.

 The Harbour

-Mevagissey is a working harbour, but welcomes visiting boats and can offer diesel fuel, fresh water and moorings at the following rates.
+Mevagissey is a working harbour, but welcomes visiting boats and can offer diesel fuel, fresh water and mooringscharge, There are about 10 visitor berths available.
+Harbour Office Tel: 01726 843305

 Mevagissey - Fowey Ferry